-Around one in 4,000 babies born each year in the UK have a malfunctioning or completely absent thymus, due to rare conditions such as DiGeorge syndrome.
+Around one in 4,000 babies born each year in the

 Thymus disorders can be treated with infusions of extra immune cells or transplantation of a new organ soon after birth.
 However, such approaches are limited by a lack of donors and tissue rejection.
 The research, published in the journal Nature Cell Biology, raises the possibility of creating a whole new functioning thymus using cells manufactured in the laboratory.